SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 > **9.3 Increase the access of small-scale industrial and other enterprises, in particular in developing countries, to financial services, including affordable credit, and their integration into value chains and markets**
 >
-> 9.3.1 Proportion of small-scale industries in total industry value added
+> 9.3.1 Proportion of small-scale industries in total industry value added, based on (a) international classification and (b) national classifications
 >
 > 9.3.2 Proportion of small-scale industries with a loan or line of credit

 This target is interpreted to cover research about

-* Increasing access to financial services for all types of small-scale industrial and other enterprises, with financial services including affordable credit.
+* Increasing access to financial services for small-scale industrial and other enterprises, with financial services including affordable credit.
 * Increasing the integration of small-scale industrial and other enterprises into value chains, as well as into local and international markets.

 According to Indicator metadata 9.3.1, we interpret the term “small-scale enterprises” as encompassing all small businesses, including those classified in smaller categories such as microenterprises (UN Statistics Division, 2025).